tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 implementation.
 These plasma blockchains (your applications) are all accountable to the public Ethereum blockchain.

-The sociability is brought about by the fact that whilst processing an extremely high volume of transactions, the plasma blockchains do not submit their entire transaction volume to the public Ethereum blockchain.
+The scalability is brought about by the fact that whilst processing an extremely high volume of transactions, the plasma blockchains do not submit their entire transaction volume to the public Ethereum blockchain.
 Instead the plasma blockchains only send a very small amount of data (block header hashes) about the plasma blockchains state.
 Plasma works on the premise that data being